grafana/loki/docs/sources/logql/_index.md

 ##### Pattern

-The pattern parser allows the explicit extraction of fields from log lines by defining a pattern expression.
+The pattern parser allows the explicit extraction of fields from log lines by defining a pattern expression (`| pattern "<pattern-expression>"`).
 The expression matches the structure of a log line.

 Consider this NGINX log line.